gustavNdamukong/laravel-api-with-jwt/README.md

     * SwaggerUI (Open API) documentation

-# How to run the application
+# How to start the application

+Run the migrations and seeds in one go

+    php artisan migrate --seed

 If you have no other local deployment solution vailable, just run